Learn how you can find a competitive term deposit rate for your funds.

 - Fixed rates take into account inflation.
 The most competitive rates ensure your investments will keep up with the rising costs of living and inflation.
 These rates are calculated keeping the future in consideration, ensuring the money invested is aligned or supersedes official rates.
 Therefore, your return does not depreciate at the end of the term.

 - Fixed term deposits are practically hands off investments.
-A fixed rate is a low maintenance investment, and the returns right now are quite generous.
+A fixed rate is a low maintenance investment.
 Once you have done the proper research and found the term and rate that is right for you, after you deposit the money, there is very little that needs to be done.
 Your biggest decision will come towards the end of the term when you have to decide your next move: remove the money from the term deposit, let it roll over to another term or move it to an institution with a more competitive rate.

 90 Day Term Deposits

-A 90-day term deposit is ideal for those who have never invested in term deposits before or if there’s a large sum to be invested and you want a quick return.
+A 90-day term deposit is ideal for those who have never invested in term deposits before or those that want a quick return on their funds.
 While the yields are not at high as a longer term, there are still some competitive rates on the market right now.

-- UBank – has the best rate for a 90-day term and one of the lowest minimum deposits.
-With a rate of 3.70% p.a. and a required $1,000 to invest, this is the top pick for a short term.
+- UBank – With a rate of 3.70% p.a. and a required $1,000 to invest, this is a good choice for a 90 day term deposit.
 Like any fixed term, there is a penalty for an early withdrawal.

 - RaboDirect – This term deposit rate is currently 3.50% p.a., and you will need a minimum deposit of $1,000.